 - Quiet roommate or social animal?
 Mix of both, when I have big tests and assignments to do, I will be in my room for hours, but once that is done, you can find me downstairs with all the rest of us, either to cook together or just to talk and have fun.

 - More at your room or a particular common area?
 I am more in the common areas, since it is more open and it is nice decorated.

-How would describe your “Hivemates”?
+How would describe your roommates?
 What difference did they make to your life?

 What’s the most unexpected thing you discovered about yourself or coliving being in a Hive?

-The most unexpected thing for me is how my social skills has evolved since living in the Hive.
+The most unexpected thing for me is how my social skills has evolved since living with my Hive roommates.
 Due to the high workload at the Oxford Aviation Academy I spend all my time training and there is not much time left for friends, but since I have been living in a coliving environment, being social becomes part of your daily routine, and that is something I did not expect to happen but that I truly enjoy.